colinhemphill/nextjs-resume/README.md

 Regardless of where the app is deployed, it may need access to the following environment variables:

 - `PRIVATE_KEY` (optional): this is a code, determined by the author, which will provide URL access to a version of the résumé that includes private information.
-We recommend generating this code (e.g. a UUID or using a password generator)
+We recommend generating this code (e.g. a UUID or using a password generator).

 ## Private Link